piranna/piranna.github.io/pages/projects.md

   > connection to each peer; these connections are used to accomplish all the
   > signaling procedures between peers.
 Thus the actual p2p communication
   > happens during file transfers.

+  **Note**: [ShareIt!](projects.md#shareit) used an external server to bootstrap the initial discovery and signaling with other peers, once they were connected to at least another peer and being part of the P2P network, the discovery and signaling with new peers was done directly between peers over the P2P network itself, leaving the connection with the external server as a fallback mechanims.

 </details>